MikeHopley/ftl-ships-strategy/index.md

 ### Balance Mod

 Shields now cost 120.
 Shield+ Drone sells for 25, and Anti-drone sells for 10.
-Shield+ only needs 1 power, so drones-3 doesn't do much.
+Shield+ only needs 1 power, so drones-3 doesn’t do much.

 Auto-assaults (which have drones) no longer appear in sector 1, so jumping to nebula beacons is safer.
 This also greatly reduces the chance of facing drones at suns: sun fights are 50% split between auto-ships and pirates, and the pirate ship is a random layout.